Mayor of London announces London Music Venues Taskforce

 Music Venue Trust appointed to chair panel looking at the future of Music Venues in the capital

-The Mayor of London Boris Johnson today announced the creation of the capital’s first Music Venues Taskforce, which is to look at steps the city can take to protect and secure its vital network of live music venues.
+The Mayor of London Boris Johnson today announced the creation of the capital’s first Music Venues Taskforce, which is to look at steps the city can take to protect, secure and improve Grassroots Music Venues.

 The last few years have seen a number of high profile venues closing and there are fears that it could have a longer term impact on a sector that, as well as giving pleasure to millions of people, is worth around £1.6 billion.